Flights Of Fancy: Exploring The Songs And Pathways Of 'The Living Bird'

 GROSS: Have these, like, penetrating sounds but this camouflaged look to hide.

-GROSS: My guests are Scott Weidensaul, who contributed essays to the new book "The Living Bird," and Gerrit Vyn, who shot the photographs in the book.
-After a short break, we'll hear more audio recordings of birds and find out some of the things birds see that are not visible to the human eye.
-I'm Terry Gross, and this is FRESH AIR.

-GROSS: This is FRESH AIR.
-I'm Terry Gross, back with more of our conversation about the remarkable abilities of birds.
-I have two guests who have contributed to "The Living Bird," a new book from the Cornell Lab of Ornithology.
-Gerrit Vyn goes to extremes to photograph birds and record their songs.
-Scott Weidensaul contributed a couple of essays to the book.
-He's written extensively about raptors and bird migration and is co-director Project Owlnet, which bans baby owls in order to track their migration.
-He wrote the new "Peterson Reference Guide To Owls Of North America And The Caribbean."
+And the birds need to regain all the weight they've lost flying nonstop from South America, lay on fat that will carry them the rest of the way up into the High Arctic and have enough reserves to carry them through the first weeks of territory-establishing and courtship and nest-building because everything's still frozen up up there when they arrive.
+And over the last 15, 20 years, we've - commercial fishermen have taken so many horseshoe crabs out of the Delaware Bay that the horseshoe crab population collapsed.
+The number of eggs available on the beach collapsed.
+And we've seen this drastic decline in the number of red knots, which are now listed on the federal threatened species list.

-Birds seem like such remarkable animals.
+GROSS: Birds seem like such remarkable animals.
 I mean, being able to fly is almost the least of it.
-You know, they fly.
-They sing.
-They travel thousands of miles and know where they're going, and they get there.
+You know, they fly, they sing, they travel thousands of miles and know where they're going and they get there.
 They have some kind of internal GPS that I can't pretend to comprehend.
 But tell us some of the reasons - each of you - why you are so preoccupied with birds and have devoted, like, your professional lives to birds.

+WEIDENSAUL: Because birds are really cool.
+I mean, it's - that's a really banal answer to it.
+But I've been interested in birds since I was a little kid.
+So I mean, I can't tease out the moment when I became entranced by birds.
+But the more I learn about birds, the more astonishing they become.
+And you mention - you mentioned that they - they know where they're going.
+Actually, when they start on their migrations, they don't know where they're going.
+They've never gone before.
+Most birds, like these bar-tailed godwits making the flight across the Pacific, they're not flying with mom and dad.

 GROSS: I don't even know what that is.